papasj19/Matlab-Mania/README.md

 * Spam Filter (Statistics)
 * Given a series of strings, our system will classify them
     * code.m (the code completed by our group)
-    * resources (the functions used in the solved code that were given to us)
+    * resources (a folder of resources provided to utilize)

 ## Contact